-- Take this discussion back to your group members and bring the feedback to the CCC tri-chairs/members - Which classification best fits your group? - How does the group (directly or indirectly) contribute to meeting the College's strategic goals and implementing our initiatives? - Are there any adjustments that need to be made to the charge and/or composition in light of this? - Given the charge of other groups on campus, what opportunities exist for this group to align or integrate with any other groups to better support our mission and strategic goals?
+- Take this discussion back to your group members and bring the feedback to the CCC tri-chairs/members - Which classification (council, committee, or task force) best fits your group? - How does the group (directly or indirectly) contribute to meeting the College's strategic goals and implementing our initiatives? - Are there any adjustments that need to be made to the charge and/or composition in light of this? - Given the charge of other groups on campus, what opportunities exist for this group to align or integrate with any other groups to better support our mission and strategic goals?